RomanDataLab/Urbansprawl_of_Melbourne/README.md

 ![](visuals/mma_10.jpg)
 ### Map of planned urban growth within the metro area envisions addition of 65% to previously urbanized terrains
 ![](visuals/mma_01.jpg)
-### Map of areas for urban densification to reconsile the urban sprawl.
+### Map of areas for urban densification to reconsile and mitigate the urban sprawl.
 ![](visuals/mma_11.jpg)

 ## Key takeaways